dmytrovoytko/data-engineering-amazon-reviews/README.md

 ```
 - Stop Mage - switch to 2nd terminal and press `Ctrl-C`
 - Stop PostgreSQL - switch to 1st terminal and press `Ctrl-C`

+## Thank you for your time!

+- If you experience any issue while following this instruction or any unclear steps, please add it to [Issues](https://github.com/dmytrovoytko/data-engineering-amazon-reviews/issues), I'll be glad to help/fix.
+And your feedback, questions & suggestions are welcome as well!
+- Feel free to fork and submit pull requests.

+If you find this project helpful, please ⭐️star⭐️ my repo https://github.com/dmytrovoytko/data-engineering-amazon-reviews to help other people discover it 🙏

+Made with ❤️ in Ukraine 🇺🇦 Dmytro Voytko